Our guide to buy a house in Koh Lanta

-The framework for buying a house in Koh Lanta is governed by the Land Code Act B.E.
-2497, which explicitly prohibits foreign nationals from holding land ownership rights in Thailand.
-This restriction applies nationwide, including in Koh Lanta.
-Nonetheless, the legal system provides structured alternatives that allow foreigners to acquire residential property rights without contravening the law.
+The legal framework for buying a house in Koh Lanta is governed by the Land Code Act B.E.
+2497, which prohibits foreign nationals from owning land in Thailand.
+This restriction applies nationwide and therefore also applies in Koh Lanta.
+Nevertheless, Thai law provides lawful alternatives that allow foreigners to acquire residential property rights without breaching the legislation.

 Table of Contents